 We work closely with local businesses to provide practical and engaging work experience opportunities to school leavers.
 Plus, with our thriving Civic Social Enterprises, multiple Kitchen & Catering outlets and plans for a school-leaver-operated upcycling business, we are uniquely placed to offer a diverse array of work experience opportunities, whilst also providing critical support in the workplace as well as support identifying and achieving relevant tertiary qualifications.

 For more information about Civic’s School Leavers Employment Supports (SLES) program, click here to download the Civic SLES Information Pack.

-School leavers will gain valuable business related skills in the following areas:
+School leavers will gain valuable skills in:

 - Information Technology

 - Customer Service roles

 - Develop an individual career plan, create a resume and set goals

 - Complete travel training and money management programs

 In 2020, our SLES Program will grow to offer school-leavers their very own chance of owning and operating a small business enterprise, focusing on furniture refurbishment and upcycling.
 With the opportunity to be engrained in the business, school-leavers will have every opportunity to learn important business skills, from financial management to operational delivery and sales and marketing.

 As she approached the end of her school career, Katrina knew she wanted a career in childcare, but was unclear how she would achieve her goal.
 Working with Katrina, Civic have been able to support Katrina, helping her achieve her Cert III in Early Childhood Education, and organising a work experience placement for her in a childcare centre.
 As she comes to the end of her study, we are now looking forward to helping Katrina find open employment in her dream job.